So you are looking to get a Shiba Inu dog at this time?

-These dogs are known for the fact that they take on the world, and they strive to be the best at they can do.
+These dogs are known that they take on the world, and they strive to be the best they can do.

 Shiba Inu does tend to have a bossy attitude.
 And that will most likely keep other animals away from them.

 That’s the reason why Shiba Inu dogs aren’t that popular if you already have another pet.